Dragon Link Slot Machine by Aristocrat

 RTP and Volatility of Dragon Link

-Dragon Link is a high-volatility slot series.
-Base game wins arrive infrequently — the machine is designed to concentrate most of its expected return into the Hold & Spin bonus rounds rather than distributing small wins steadily across base spins.
-Players who prefer frequent small payouts will find Dragon Link frustrating; players who enjoy session-long builds toward a feature trigger will find it compelling.
+Dragon Link is a high-volatility slot machine series.
+Base game wins are often less frequent, because much of the expected return is concentrated inside the Hold & Spin feature rather than being spread evenly across standard spins.
+Players who prefer frequent small payouts may find Dragon Link frustrating, while players who enjoy bonus-focused gameplay often find it more exciting.

 Dragon Link vs Lightning Link

 Dragon Link and Lightning Link are both popular Aristocrat slot brands built around the Hold & Spin mechanic, and they appeal to similar players for similar reasons.
-If you already enjoy one, the other will feel immediately familiar in terms of bonus pacing.
-The main differences are in theme, visual identity, and the specific cabinet configurations each series appears in.
+If you already enjoy one, the other will feel familiar in terms of bonus pacing.
+The main differences are in theme, visual identity, and the specific cabinet presentation each brand tends to use.

 | Dragon Link | Lightning Link | |